Divisions of Kolkata Police: East Division

 With its divisional head office at 50/2, East Rajapur, Kolkata-700075, the East Division has the following police stations:

 South West Division

 With its divisional head office at Tollygunge EF Lines, 555/557, D P S Road, Kolkata-700033, the South West Division has the following police stations:

 Port Division

 With its divisional head office at 1, Dumayune Avenue, Kolkata-700043, the South Division has the following police stations:

+Bhangar Division

+In July 2023 CM Mamata Banerjee ordered Police Commissioner of Kolkata to include Bhangar under his jurisdiction and also suggested making the area a separate division of Kolkata Police.

+From 7 January 2024 Kolkata Police started to operate Bhangar as 10th Division.